Hiya Diya Niya: Production

 The cinematography was the work of Mrinal Kanti Das. (not to be confused with the Bengali politician of the same name) The film production started on 7 September 1999 and wrapped up on 14 October 1999.

 Soundtrack

 The music of Hiya Diya Niya was composed by Zubeen Garg.
 It was his first film as a music director along with his other movie Tumi Mur Mathu Mur.
-The soundtrack was released in October 1999 on Audio Cassette format and in January 2000 on Audio CD format.
+The soundtrack was released in 25 October 1999 on Audio Cassette format and in January 2000 on Audio CD format.
+It became one of the first Assamese soundtrack album to be released in Audio CD format.
 Lyrics were written by Hemanta Dutta, Diganta Bharati and Jimoni Choudhury.
 The singers who lent their voices in this film are Zubeen Garg, Queen Hazarika, Malobika Bora, Tarali Sarma, Shanta Uzir, Chetana Das, Hiranya Deka, Diganta Bharati and Debojit Choudhury.
 The album contains 8 total tracks on Audio Cassette and 9 total tracks (8 main tracks + 1 hidden track) on Audio CD.
 All the songs were very much popular among the masses.